Paullllllllllllllllll/ChronoMiner/README.md

   - **Automatic:** The file is divided automatically.
   - **Automatic with Manual Adjustments:** Users can interactively adjust chunk boundaries.
   - **Pre-Defined Line Ranges:** If a `_line_ranges.txt` file is available, it is used to determine chunk boundaries.
+    - line_ranges.txt files can be generated for the folders defined for each schema in paths_config.yaml.
+This allows for the preparation of chunking in advance if large amounts of `.txt` files have to be processed and automatic chunking runs the risk of splitting semantic units.

 ### 2. API Request Construction and Data Extraction